 Bird’s eye view of the project

 Reinforced Cement Concrete (RCC) is adopted for the design of all structural members of altitude.
 The environmental exposure condition for the structure is taken as ‘Extreme’ ensuring minimum Cement Content as per codal requirements.

-Altitude is designed as an all reinforced concrete structure with high grade concrete in combination with high grade steel right from the foundation to Level 96, and is topped with a structural steel braced frame to support the glass facade.
-The structural framing system is designed as a combination of ductile shear walls with ordinary moment resisting frames.
-The lateral loads which are acting on each floor are shared by beams, shear walls, columns & floor diaphragms.
+Altitude is designed as an all reinforced concrete structure with high grade concrete in combination with high-grade steel right from the foundation to Level 96, and is topped with a structural steel braced frame to support the glass facade.
+The structural framing system is designed as a combination of ductile shear walls with ordinary moment-resisting frames.
+The lateral loads that are acting on each floor are shared by beams, shear walls, columns & floor diaphragms.
 Linear static analysis has been carried out for this structure.

 The Structure is subjected to 3D frame analysis wherein the various parameters for the stability and serviceability of the structure under

 service loads including drift, deflection, torsion effects, and soft storey effects are ascertained and complied with the codal requirements.
 The Beams are designed for the critical bending moments and shear forces for various load combinations under service loads.
-Columns are designed for axial loads, lateral loads, biaxial moments resulting due to frame moments including wind and seismic forces, slenderness effects and eccentricities.
+Columns are designed for axial loads, lateral loads, and biaxial moments resulting in frame moments including wind and seismic forces, slenderness effects and eccentricities.

 Project: Altitude Location: Colombo, Sri Lanka Architect: ARK Reza Kabul Architects Pvt.
 Ltd. Client: Shreepati’s Edifice Pvt.
 Ltd., Wills Realtors, & VIVANTA Associates Area: 26,274 sq m Height: 383 m Stories: 96 Status: Under Construction